To the central content area

 Academia Sinica Academia Historica

 The Executive Yuan is the country's highest administrative organ, and exercises the powers granted to it under the Constitution.
 The Executive Yuan Council—composed of the president and vice president of the Executive Yuan (commonly referred to as the premier and vice premier), the ministers and chairpersons of the various ministries, councils, and commissions, and the several ministers without portfolio—makes decisions on important matters brought before it.
-To promote organizational reform, the Organization Act of the Executive Yuan was amended on February 3, 2010 and January 19, 2022, and authorizes a total of 30 agencies, which are 14 ministries, nine councils or commissions, three independent administrative institutions, the Central Bank, the National Palace Museum, and two directorates-general, with any new agencies to be established as organizational reform progresses.
+In the promotion of organizational reform, since 2012, new agencies under the Executive Yuan have been established following legislative approval of the bills for their respective organizational statutes.
+The most recent amendments to the Organizational Act of the Executive Yuan were announced on April 26, 2023, placing under it a total of 30 agencies, of which there are 14 ministries, nine councils or commissions, three independent administrative institutions, the Central Bank, the National Palace Museum, and two directorates-general.
 The Executive Yuan, R.O.C.
 (Taiwan)

 The Legislative Yuan, the highest legislative organ of this Country, exercises legislative power on behalf of the people.
 Beginning with the Seventh Legislative Yuan, the Legislative Yuan shall have 113 members.
 The members of the Legislative Yuan shall serve a term of four years, which is renewable after re-election.
 The distribution of the Legislative seats is as follows: (1) Seventy-three members shall be elected from the Special Municipalities, counties, and cities in the free area.
 At least one member shall be elected from each county or city.
 Members for the seats shall be elected in proportion to the population of each Special Municipality, county, or city, which shall be divided into electoral constituencies equal in number with the members to be elected; (2) Three members each shall be elected from among the lowland and highland aborigines in the free area; (3) A total of 34 members shall be elected from the nationwide constituency and among citizens residing abroad.
 Members for the seats shall be elected proportionately from each of the political parties that obtains at least 5 percent of the total vote, and each party's female elects shall not be less than one-half of its total elected members.
 The Legislative Yuan has a president and a vice president, elected by and from among its members.